Air National Guard: Title 32 and Title 10 structure

-Established under Title 10 and Title 32 of the U.S. Code, the Air National Guard is part of the state National Guard and is divided up into units stationed in each of the 50 states, the District of Columbia (D.C.), the Commonwealth of Puerto Rico and the two U.S. Territories.
+Established under Title 10 and Title 32 of the U.S. Code, the Air National Guard is part of the state National Guard and is divided up into units stationed in each of the 50 states, the District of Columbia (D.C.), the Commonwealth of Puerto Rico, Guam, and the United States Virgin Islands.

 The current distribution of ANG units and their associated authorized manpower slots is based on the respective state, district, commonwealth, or territorial population.
 However, this distribution of units, personnel, aircraft and resources is predicated on what those populations were in calendar year 1958 and has not been updated since.
 This has resulted in states with high population growth in the ensuing decades such as Florida having fewer ANG personnel relative to state population and fewer wings with unit-assigned aircraft than states such as Alabama, Pennsylvania, or West Virginia.

-In addition, despite initial post-Cold War actions in the 1990s by previous USAF leaders to maintain force structure in the Air Reserve Component (ARC), i.e., the Air National Guard and the Air Force Reserve, subsequent budgetary constraints in the 21st century have led to some ANG units losing their manned aircraft missions for unmanned/remotely piloted aircraft missions, or totally losing a flying mission and converting to a variety of non-flying missions.
+Despite initial post-Cold War actions in the 1990s by previous USAF leaders to maintain force structure in the Air Reserve Component (ARC), i.e., the Air National Guard and the Air Force Reserve, subsequent budgetary constraints in the 21st century have led to some ANG units losing their manned aircraft missions for unmanned/remotely piloted aircraft missions, or totally losing a flying mission and converting to a variety of non-flying missions.

 ANG units typically operate under Title 32 USC.
-However, when operating under Title 10 USC all ANG units are operationally gained by an active-duty major command of the Air Force or the U.S. Space Force.
+When operating under Title 10 USC all ANG units are operationally gained by an active-duty major command of the Air Force or the U.S. Space Force.
 ANG units of the Combat Air Forces (CAF) based in the Continental United States (CONUS), plus a single air control squadron of the Puerto Rico ANG, are gained by the Air Combat Command (ACC).
 CONUS-based ANG units in the Mobility Air Forces (MAF), plus the Puerto Rico ANG's airlift wing and the Virgin Islands ANG's civil engineering squadron are gained by the Air Mobility Command (AMC) The exception to this rule is the District of Columbia Air National Guard (DC ANG).
 As a federal district, the units of the DC ANG are under the direct jurisdiction of the President of the United States through the office of the Commanding General, District of Columbia National Guard.

 In the "state" role, the Air National Guard may be "called up" for active duty by the governors to help respond to domestic emergencies and disasters, such as those caused by hurricanes, floods, fires, and earthquakes.
 In the case of the D.C.
 Air National Guard, the Adjutant General of the District of Columbia reports to the Mayor of the District of Columbia, who may only activate DC Air Guard and Army Guard assets for limited activation after consultation and approval of the President of the United States.